Information for new master students

 If you applied for the programme before you received your bachelor degree, you are required to bring your diploma to the welcome meeting in order to register for the programme.
 If you are not able to attend the meeting, please contact us for further information.

-The academic year in Sweden is divided into two semesters, autumn and spring.
-The courses of the autumn semester 2017 start in the end of August (week 35).
-Furthermore, the semesters are divided into two periods each, according to this scheme:
+The academic year in Sweden is divided into two semesters, autumn and spring, which are divided into two periods each.
+The autumn semester starts in the end of August and the spring semester in the end of January.

 Days free of schedule: